patnz/photo-app-nextjs-v1/README.md

 - ~~Fix env variables.~~
 - ~~Improve animation and fade-in effects to ensure smooth and polished transitions.~~
 - ~~Implement routing functionality to enable seamless navigation throughout the website.~~
-- Allocate space within the Map component to share the intriguing stories behind each image.
+- Allocate space within the Map component to share the story behind each image.
 - Set up database to store and manage user comments.
-- Develop comment functionality that allows users to express their thoughts using emoji reactions.
-For longer comments, encourage users to utilize the contact form, enabling a curated response.
+- Develop comment functionality that allows users to express reactions.
+(For longer comments, encourage users to utilize the contact form, enabling a curated response?)

 ### Open to collaborate!